It's a fact--being busy causes stress. Learn 10 Ways to Stop Being So Busy, so you can focus on what matters and start

 For us, Meal Planning is a way I've eliminated unnecessary trips to the grocery store and streamlined what we make for dinner.

 5.)
 Simplify Work Tasks

 Our workday is made up of an endless list of work tasks that are often repetitive.
 If you try to knock off all the tasks on your to-do list, you'll never get everything done--and worse yet, you'll never get the important tasks done.

 The best advice is to focus on the essential tasks and eliminate the rest.
 Also, avoid overloading your calendar.
 Leave empty spaces for meaningful tasks.

 Batch tasking is also a way to be more efficient at work.
 For us, this means making several recipes at a time.
-Then, photographing them at one time.
-Editing them at one time, etc. You get the picture.
+Then, photograph them at one time.
+Editing all the photos at one time, etc. You get the picture.

 See what you can batch and accomplish more during your day.

 6.)
 Just Say No

-This is actually one of the key habits for those trying to simplify their lives.
-If you can’t say no, you will take on way too much.
-It can be hard at first, but it will get easier over time.
+This is one of the essential habits for those trying to simplify their lives.
+You will take on way too much if you can't say no. It can be hard at first, but it will get easier over time.

 For the record, saying no is not being impolite — your choices define who you are and how you live.